Clara D. Bloomfield: Career

 Bloomfield was the first woman to reach the rank of a full professor of medicine at the University of Minnesota in 1980.
 In 1989, she became professor of medicine and chief of the Division of Oncology at the State University of New York at Buffalo.
 At the same time, she was chair of the Division of Medicine at Roswell Park Comprehensive Cancer Center.

 In 1997, she moved to Columbus, Ohio, where she became director of the Ohio State University Comprehensive Cancer Center - Arthur G. James Cancer Hospital and Richard J. Solove Research Institute (OSUCCC-James).
 She held this position until 2003.

 Bloomfield was a distinguished university professor and senior adviser at the OSUCCC-James.
 She was also a member of the Molecular Biology and Cancer Genetics Program, a professor of internal medicine, and she held the William Greenville Pace III Endowed Chair in Cancer Research.

 Research

 Early in her career, Bloomfield focused on the study of chromosome abnormalities in cancers of the hematopoietic system (leukemias and lymphomas).
 She and her co-workers identified several novel chromosome changes in leukemia and lymphoma, and discovered that these abnormalities are among the most important factors that determine a patient's prognosis.
 For example, Bloomfield was involved in the discovery of the Philadelphia chromosome in patients with acute lymphoblastic leukemia (ALL).
 She was also involved in describing the rearrangement of chromosome 16q22 in acute myeloid leukemia.
+In 1973, Bloomfield showed that older adults with acute myeloid leukemia (AML), a group often excluded from intensive chemotherapy, could tolerate intensive treatment, helping change assumptions about treating elderly AML patients.

 Bloomfield co-authored the World Health Organization (WHO) Classification of Tumours of Haematopoietic and Lymphoid Tissues, and the European LeukemiaNet (ELN) guidelines on diagnosis and management of acute myeloid leukemia.